springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step4.md

 ## Patch for health check

-We also want to add liveness check and readiness check in the production environment.
+You'd also want to add liveness check and readiness check in the production environment.
-We can customize the Kubernetes deployment resource to talk to our endpoint.
+You can customize the Kubernetes deployment resource to talk to our endpoint.

 Create a new patch containing the liveness probes and readiness probes.